Core Design Principles

 Every design element, from the largest to the smallest, must have a purpose, and contribute to the purpose of a larger element that it is a part of.
 If you can’t explain what an element is for, most likely it shouldn’t be there.
 Use motion to provide meaning, rather than just for aesthetic value.
 Why does a thing move the way that it does?

-Users should be presented with a singular visual priority on any given screen.
+Users should be presented with a singular objective on any given screen.
 What do you want the user to do first?
-They should be able to effortlessly move throughout the app.
+They should be able to effortlessly move throughout the experience.
 Remove all obstacles for the user.
 Interactions should be intuitive and obvious.

 Designs should have a relaxed, uncomplicated aesthetic.
 Although deeply considered, things like color choices and typography should feel seamless and simple to users.